Department Website

 Program Description

-The highly selective, demanding undergraduate majors in Global Public Health (GPH) allow CAS students to choose a course of study that is a combination of public health and an academic discipline housed in the College (GPH is not a stand-alone major), and also provide them with instructors and courses drawn from the entire university.
-This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the U.S. and abroad.
+The highly selective, demanding undergraduate majors in Global Public Health (GPH) allow CAS students to choose a course of study that is a combination of public health and an academic discipline housed in the College (GPH is not a stand-alone major) while providing them with instructors and courses drawn from the entire university.
+This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the United States and abroad.
 The coursework is integrated with experiential learning and study away requirements to ensure that students are broadly trained and uniquely prepared for a variety of careers.

 Admissions